From Severance to Ted Lasso – 19 best Apple TV+ shows to binge for free this weekend

 With dozens of past and ongoing TV series in its catalogue, and many more in the pipeline, Apple TV+’s range of options may still be intimidating for new subscribers.

-To help you out, The Independent has assembled a list of the very best shows Apple TV+ has to offer.
+To help you out, The Independent has assembled a list of the very best shows Apple TV+ has to offer – and you can watch them for free this weekend.

 Here are 17 of our favourite TV series to watch now on Apple TV+...